This degree programme is about gaining the knowledge and understanding of three key areas in relation to food production and consumption.

 Includes own private study related to topics and coursework.

 Learning and Teaching

-Students on the BSc in Food Quality, Safety and Nutrition will be exposed to a range of learning experiences, which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.
+Students on the BSc in Food Quality, Safety and Nutrition with Professional Studies will be exposed to a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.
 Examples of the opportunities provided for learning on this course are:

 You will be allocated an Advisor of Studies who is responsible for monitoring and advising you on your academic progress throughout your degree.

 All students undertake the Chartered Institute of Environmental Health Level 3 Award in Food Safety Supervision for Manufacturing as part of the module in Food Commodities, Processing and Hygiene.
 Students may also have access to industry based training courses during their work placement.

 Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE).
 A range of e-learning experiences are also embedded in the degree through, for example: interactive group workshops in a flexible learning space; IT and statistics; interactive web-based learning activities; opportunities to use IT programmes associated with practicals, project- based work and work placement.

 introduce basic information about new topics as a starting point for further self-directed private study/reading.
 Lectures also provide opportunities to ask questions and gain general feedback and advice on assessments.
 In many cases lecture notes are available prior to the lectures via the university VLE].

 You will be allocated a Personal Tutor normally from the academic staff on your course, who will meet with you on several occasions during Stages 1 and 2 to support your academic development.
 Further details are shown in the section on the Student Guidance Centre.